uma-email/poc/README.md

 # Decentralized Identity-Based Access Control

-## Sequence diagrams

-To transfer data from sender to recipient, AEMS uses the Decentralized Identity-Based Access Control (DIBAC) technology that is built around the UMA 2.0 protocol standard (AEMS ⊃ DIBAC ⊃ UMA 2.0).
+To transfer data from sender to recipient, AEMS uses the [Decentralized Identity-Based Access Control][2] (DIBAC) technology that is built around the UMA 2.0 protocol standard (AEMS ⊃ DIBAC ⊃ UMA 2.0).

-DIBAC works without central OIDC provider as well as without federated OIDC providers.
-There is no need to have a trust relationship (contract) between security domains foo.com and bar.com.
+DIBAC works without central shared OIDC provider as well as without federated OIDC providers.
+There is no need to build a trust relationship between security domains.
 This concept uses the UMA-compliant challenge–response mechanism with the permission ticket.

 The RqP Client is pre-registered as a universal AEMS public client at the UMA server (an open network) or is registered as a confidential client (a closed network).

 The diagrams are not vendor neutral; several Keycloak IAM features are used here (realm-management client, query-users and view-users roles) to get claims of any user.

+## Sequence diagrams

 ### Push data